addy1997/Machine_Learning_Resources/README.md

 [![Stars](https://img.shields.io/github/stars/addy1997/Machine-Learning-Resources.svg?style=flat&label=Star&maxAge=86400)](STARS)

 #### Note: The data in this repository is updated and accurate to the best of my knowledge.
-In case of any correction, deletion  or addition of information please raise an issue.
-A mail can also be written to [adwaitnaik2@gmail.com].
+In case of any correction, deletion  or addition of information please raise an issue or write a mail to [adwaitnaik2@gmail.com].

 #### Table of Contents
 * [libraries](#libraries)